MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications/android/index.md

     </service>
     ```

- - Open the app in Android Studio.
-Copy the `google-services.json` file that you have created in the previous step inside the app directory.
+ 4. Open the app in Android Studio.
+Copy the `google-services.json` file that you have created in the **step-1** inside the app directory.
 Note that the `google-service.json` file includes the package name you have added.

- - Compile the SDK.
+ 5. Compile the SDK.
 Build the application.